All we want is an empty room: How emptying your digital twin unlocks design possibilities

 Now, with the latest breakthroughs in generative AI, we have expanded our focus to creating new content and experiences within Matterport spaces, enriching the way users interact with and perceive these digital environments.

-Incorporating Matterport’s decade of machine learning and AI experience with the power of new generative AI tools, Matterport is bringing new design and furnishing ideas to life at the click of a button through Project Genesis – starting with the ability to defurnish any space, instantly.
+Incorporating Matterport’s decade of machine learning and AI experience with the power of new generative AI tools for interior design, Matterport is bringing new design and furnishing ideas to life at the click of a button through Project Genesis – starting with the ability to defurnish any space, instantly.

 What is Defurnishing?